fiifi-dev/python-cryptography-notes/ch3-symmetric/README.md

 Calling the update() method over and over is not reusing a key and IV because we are appending to the end of the CBC chain.
 Never give the same key and IV pair to an encryptor more than once

 ## Cross the Streams

-Counter mode has a number of advantages to CBC mode and, in our opinion, is significantly easier to understand than CBC mode.
+**Counter mode (CTR)** has a number of advantages to CBC mode and, in our opinion, is significantly easier to understand than CBC mode.

 **AES-CTR** mimics this aspect of **OTP**.
 But instead of requiring the key to be the same size as the plaintext (a real pain when encrypting a 1TB file), it uses AES and a counter to generate a key stream of almost arbitrary length from an AES key as small as 128 bits.